 Take Digest by Great Jones, for example.
-The brand Great Jones makes cookware for home chefs.
-It’s mission is to empower people on their culinary journey.
+The brand Great Jones makes cookware for home chefs with a mission to empower people on their culinary journeys.

-The shop offers Dutch ovens in bright colors, retro-inspired baking dishes, and ceramic-coating frying pans.
-It’s blog, called Digest, is one of four main categories in its ecommerce store’s navigation.
-Digest is home to delicious recipes, interviews with different chefs, and the Great Jones items you can use to make the dish.
+Its blog, Digest, is displayed prominently in the ecommerce store’s navigation.
+Digest is home to delicious recipes, interviews with different chefs, and the Great Jones products you can use to make the dish.

-The blog creates a sense of community for readers, making it feel like they’re in a home kitchen versus reading a blog.
+The blog offers a sense of community for readers, making it feel like they’re in a home kitchen versus reading a blog.
 They can learn about different cultures, recipes, or stories, and get inspiration for their next big dish.
-It’s a great top-of-funnel asset for Great Jones that attracts the right customers, builds trust, and subtly kicks off the sales process.
+It’s a great top-of-funnel asset that attracts the right customers, builds trust, and features the products in the background.

-In the interest stage, prospects are doing reach and comparing your products to other brands.
-You’ll want to begin forming a relationship with them and learning about their problems and goals.
+In the interest stage, prospects are doing research and comparing your products to other brands.
+You’ll begin forming a relationship with them and learning about their problems and goals.

-Areas to focus on when building this stage are:
+Areas to focus on at this stage are:

-- Creating a content strategy that supports prospects
+- Creating content that supports prospects in their purchasing decision

 - Showing social proof and testimonials

-- Making information easy to find and read through text and video
+- Making product information easy to find and read through text and video

-Your goal here is to help shoppers make informed decisions, offer help, and establish yourself as experts in the field.
+Your goal here is to help shoppers make informed decisions, offer help, and establish yourself as an expert in the field.
 The content you create here should be more in-depth.
 Why?
 Because you’re proving that you are the better solution for customers.